Should I run my chainsaw dry?

 Although the gas has been drained from the tank and the engine ran to a stop.
-The carburettor components still have a residue, that can cause problems as it drys.
+The carburetor components still have a residue, that can cause problems as it dries.

-Most small engine fuel systems are operated by gravity, lawnmowers, snowblowers, tillers etc. So long as the gas tank is higher than the carburettor, a constant gas flow is available.
+Most small engine fuel systems are operated by gravity, lawnmowers, snow blowers, tillers etc. So long as the gas tank is higher than the carburetor, a constant gas flow is available.

-Small engine handheld equipment however isn’t always held with the gas tank above the carburettor and so a fuel pump is needed to ensure a constant gas supply.
+Small engine handheld equipment however isn’t always held with the gas tank above the carburetor and so a fuel pump is needed to ensure a constant gas supply.

 Your saws fuel pump is a diaphragm, basically a rubber gasket cleverly designed to act like a pump.
 The pumping action is powered by the rotational movement of the engine, it creates a pulsing vacuum.

-The pulsing is what moves the gas from the gas tank to the carburettor, no matter what level the gas tank is positioned.
+The pulsing is what moves the gas from the gas tank to the carburetor, no matter what level the gas tank is positioned.

 The fuel supply is proportional to engine speed.
 More engine speed (revs) equals more fuel supply.
 A wonderfully clever system.